mui/material-ui/docs/src/pages/components/tree-view/tree-view.md

 If it is false:

 - Mouse clicks will not focus disabled items.
-- Arrow keys will focus disabled items and, the next non-disabled item will be focused.
+- Arrow keys will not focus disabled items and, the next non-disabled item will be focused.
 - Typing the first character of a disabled item's label will not focus the item.
 - Mouse or keyboard interaction will not expand/collapse disabled items.
 - Mouse or keyboard interaction will not select disabled items.